Lear's Daughters

 by The Women's Theatre Group from an idea by Elaine Feinstein

-Lear's Daughters had 11 performances about 23 years ago (between the 9th of March 2000 and the 1st of August 2001) at Monaco, The Riverhouse Barn, Llandudno , Rowntree Theatre, York, Sutton, Epsom Playhouse and Cecil Hepworth Playhouse
+Lear's Daughters had 11 performances over 23 years ago (between the 9th of March 2000 and the 1st of August 2001) at Monaco, The Riverhouse Barn, Llandudno , Rowntree Theatre, York, Sutton, Epsom Playhouse and Cecil Hepworth Playhouse

 Lear's Daughters takes its story and characters from the 'gaps' in Shakespeare's King Lear.
 The story of King Lear is revised and refocussed onto his three daughters.
 We discover moments from their childhood and learn more about their hidden desires and life forces.